academe/Omnipay-Wirecard/README.md

 * 185.60.56.35
 * 185.60.56.36

-The notificatino handler will send the same data as the front-end returns to the merchant site with the user.
+The notification handler will send the same data as the front-end returns to the merchant site with the user.
 It will include some additional security-sensitive details that cannot be exposed to the user.

 The notification handler does not need to respond to the notification in any special way other than by returning a HTTP 200 code.
-This driver leaves the merchant site to exit after procssing the result.
+This driver leaves the merchant site to exit after processing the result.